ellipse-js/ellipse/Readme.md

   * Focus on high performance
   * HTTP helpers (redirection, caching, etc.)
   * Content negotiation
+  * Centralised error handling
-  * Support for ES6 Generators
+  * Support for generator and async middleware
-  * HTTP Contexts
+  * Use of contexts

 ## Usage